Freddy AI for CX

 The IT Help Desk can be separate or part of a larger Service Desk operation to improve the overall organization’s Customer Services The primary goal of the help desk is “first call resolution” The help desk feeds into the service desk with a tactical, day-to-day role in responding to end-user needs.
 The concept of an IT help desk was born in the late 1980s as an IT support capability to fix IT issues.
 It was initially focused on the IT rather than end user, usually with no targets for fixes, and immediate fixes were infrequent.
 With the proliferation of IT Service Management best practices help-desks have taken on characteristics like service desks (though in a more limited capacity)

 Help desks manage requests by using some sort of help desk software, or issue tracking system, enabling them to keep track of user requests, find answers to common questions and prioritize the requests being worked on.
-User contact may be with either internal employees or external customers and include a combination of websites, contact numbers, instant messages, and emails to provide customer support.
+User contact is usually with internal employees and includes a combination of emails, contact numbers, and instant messages to provide support.

-Enabling staff to scale to meet the volume of customer requests
+Enabling agents to scale to meet the volume of tickets/service requests

-Setting expectations with requestors on the timing and type of response they will receive
+Setting expectations with requestors (end-users) on the timing and type of response they will receive

 Reduce the frequency of being shuffled through different agents